kalpeshchilka/selenium-IAnnotationTransformer-automation/README.md

 ## Running your tests
-* To run the test on Chrome Browser, run = mvn test -PSanityTest -DbrowserName.USER="chrome"
+* To run the test on Chrome Browser: `mvn test -PSanityTest -DbrowserName.USER="chrome"`
-* To run the test on FireFox Browser, run = mvn test -PSanityTest -DbrowserName.USER="firefox"
+* To run the test on FireFox Browser: `mvn test -PSanityTest -DbrowserName.USER="firefox"`

 ## Extent Reports: